craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 ###### 3 AP
 'You feel control leaving your grasp, and you begin to reign it back.'

-Reduce your current total Flux by a number equal to half your Degree of Proficiency in either the 'Static Casting' or 'Fluid Casting' skills, whichever is greater.
+Reduce your current total Flux by a value equal to half your Degree of Proficiency in either the 'Static Casting' or 'Fluid Casting' skills, whichever is greater.

 ## Basic Arcane Exploration
 ###### REQ: 1EXP